What Does a Digital Marketer Do? Key Roles & Responsibilities

 Technical SEO Knowledge

-Understanding how websites are structured, how crawlers index content, and how site speed affects rankings is increasingly important for digital marketers — even those who aren't SEO specialists.
+Understanding how websites are built is important for digital marketers.
+This includes how crawlers index content.
+It also includes how site speed affects rankings.
+This matters even for those who are not SEO specialists.

 Adaptability

 Digital marketing evolves fast.
 Algorithm updates, platform changes, and new channels emerge constantly.
-Marketers who stay curious and keep learning have a significant advantage over those who rely on tactics that worked three years ago.
+Marketers who stay curious and keep learning have a big advantage.
+They do better than those using tactics from three years ago.

 Project Management